Picking

 Series-oriented, parallel picking

-Example of the process of a simple picking
+Example of a simple order picking process

 The individual orders are recorded in a warehouse management system and any partial orders are generated from them.
-The compilation (provision or consolidation) of the goods for packaging or delivery for production is then called consolidation, which we will describe in detail later in a separate article.
+The compilation (provision or merging) of the goods for packaging or delivery for production is then called consolidation, which we will describe in detail later in a separate article.
 The process organization can be very different here.

-The disadvantage of document-based picking at the start is that the pick slip can get lost, which can lead to a complete error in the order processing.
-For this reason, special printers for the pick slips are set up for this purpose, in order to avoid a possible loss of the picking orders by unintentional taking away of the pick slips, which would happen very quickly with generally used printers.
+The disadvantage of paper-based picking at the start is that the picking slip can get lost, which can lead to a complete error in order processing.
+For this reason, special printers are set up for the picking slips in order to avoid any loss of picking orders due to unintentional removal of the picking slips, which would happen very quickly with generally used printers.

 The advantage of paperless picking here is that the start time can be recorded precisely.

-Guided tour to the campsite
+Guided tour to the storage area

 Conclusion